 There is a lot of pressure on your forklift, literally and figuratively.
-They handle an immense load, so if one were to break while in use, not only would it cause a loss in production, but could also cause a workplace injury or damage to your property.
-ANSI standards require forks to be inspected at least once per year, for single shift operations, and OSHA requires all powered industrial trucks, including forks, be examined daily or after each shift if they are utilized 24/7, following these regulations and performing regular forklift maintenance are crucial.
+They handle an immense load, so if one breaks while in use, it could cause a loss in production and a workplace injury or damage to your property.
+ANSI standards require forks to be inspected at least once per year, for single shift operations, and OSHA requires all powered industrial trucks, including forks, be examined daily or after each shift.
+Following these regulations and performing regular forklift maintenance are crucial.

 Here are some things to look for when inspecting your forklift:

-The fork’s metal wears down slowly, however, it will eventually wear down enough that the forks will no longer be able to handle their original capacity.
+Forks wear down slowly, but they will eventually wear down enough that they can’t handle their original capacity.
 A 10% wear can reduce load capacity by 20%.
 At this point, forks must be replaced!

-Each fork should be inspected from end to end while paying close attention to the heel and the welded areas attaching the forks to the lift truck.
-If cracks are seen, forks need to be replaced.
+Each fork should be inspected from end to end.
+Pay close attention to the heel and the welded areas attaching the forks to the lift truck.
+If you can see cracks, forks need to be replaced.

 Forklift tips should be at about the same height.
 If the difference between the height of each tip exceeds 3% of the length of your blade, then the forks need to be replaced.